Rhobota/librho/README.md

 Contributing
 ------------

-This library is built with portability in mind.
-For that reason, it doesn't have any external dependencies and it only contains highly portable C++ code (i.e. code that is agnostic to platform and CPU architecture).
-We welcome pull requests, but we only accept changelists that contain portable code with no external dependencies. :)
+This library is built with portability in mind (e.g. code that is agnostic to platform and CPU architecture).
+We welcome pull requests, but we only accept changelists that contain portable C(++) code. :)